 - ACS 501, Elements of Acoustics and Vibration

-- ACS 502.
-Elements of Sound Waves in Fluids
+- ACS 502, Elements of Sound Waves in Fluids

-- ACS 597, Signal Analysis for Acoustics and Vibration (new number will be ACS 503)
+- ACS 503, Signal Analysis for Acoustics and Vibration

 - ACS 505, Experimental Techniques in Acoustics (2 credits)

 - ACS 514, Electroacoustic Transducers

 - ACS 515, Acoustics in Fluid Media

 - ACS 590, Colloquium (1 credit)

-The remaining 12 credits may be completed by taking elective courses from the list of ACS courses of-fered by the Acoustics program (see section 3 of this handbook for the complete list of courses), approved courses related to acoustics topics taught by other departments at Penn State, or Individual Studies (ACS 596).
+The remaining 12 credits may be completed by taking elective courses from the list of ACS courses offered by the Acoustics program (see section 3 of this handbook for the complete list of courses), approved courses related to acoustics topics taught by other departments at Penn State, or Individual Studies (ACS 596).
 A maximum of 6 credits of ACS 596, Individual Studies may be applied toward the M.Eng. degree.
 No research credits (ACS 600) may be counted toward the 30 required course credits.